 Will My Case Settle For the Average Amount?

-The complex legalities of your case require some unpacking and personal injury attorneys can help determine your case’s values by considering all of the facts.
-Without first speaking to an experienced personal injury attorney, you will likely be at least somewhat unaware of various factors affecting your case.
+The complex legalities of your case require some unpacking, and personal injury attorneys can help determine your case’s values by considering all of the facts.
+Without first speaking to an experienced personal injury attorney, you will likely be somewhat unaware of various factors affecting your case.

-How Much Is the Average Car Accident Case Settlement?
+How Much Is the Average Car Accident Settlement Amount?

-The average settlement for a car accident is similar to that for most personal injury cases.
-Since car accident injury cases are most often tried under tort law, and tort law is considered personal injury law, they adhere to similar guidelines.
+The average settlement for a car accident is similar to most personal injury cases.
+Since car accident injury cases are most often tried under tort law, which is considered personal injury law, they adhere to similar guidelines.

-As with personal injury cases, the severity of the injury and the negligence of the responsible party holds significant sway over the outcome.
-In severe injury cases for car accidents, plaintiffs can receive hundreds of thousands of dollars.
+As with personal injury cases, the injury’s severity and the responsible party’s negligence hold significant sway over the outcome.
+In severe injury cases for car accidents, accident victims can receive hundreds of thousands of dollars.
 If you have minor injuries with little to no medical expenses, you will likely settle for under $10,000.
+The location also plays a small factor.
+The average car accident settlement in Colorado is slightly higher than the national average but falls within the $3,000-$75,000 range.

 Another factor determining car accident settlement amounts is the available insurance coverage.
 If the defendant has ample insurance coverage, you will likely be able to settle for more than if there is limited liability coverage.